zer0Kerbal/WhimChaser/readme.md

 # WhimChaser by Axial Aerospace (WHIM)

-Provides a fun to fly efficient  vertical launch/glider return vessel that can handle rescue missions as well as providing a low-cost crew service vessel (CSV) for Kerbal Space Program.
+Provides a fun to fly, efficient vertical launch/glider return vessel that can handle rescue missions as well as providing a low-cost crew service vessel (CSV) for Kerbal Space Program.